 Parts and Tools

-Here is a list of parts involved, and tools too.
-Not all of them are in use right now, but most are, and all have come in handy.
-Prices are approximate dollars USA as last found.
+Here is a list of parts and tools involved on the current stable installations.
+Prices are approximate dollars USA as last seen.

 Negative air ionizers.